-Our computer systems, as well as those of our contractors and other third parties with whom we do business, are vulnerable to damage from computer viruses, ransomware and other malicious code, unauthorized access, natural disasters (including hurricanes), terrorism, war and telecommunication and electrical failures.
-Any disruption or interruption in our systems, or those of our contractors or other third parties with whom we do business, whether from these or other causes, could cause interruptions in our operations, result in a material disruption of the commercialization of our RxSight system and our future products, and result in significant legal and financial exposure and reputational damages that could potentially have an adverse effect on our business.
-For example, the loss, corruption, or unavailability of preclinical study or clinical trial data from completed, ongoing, or planned trials could result in delays in our regulatory approval efforts and significantly increase our costs to recover or reproduce the data.
+Our computer systems, as well as those of our contractors and consultants, are vulnerable to damage from computer viruses, ransomware and other malicious code, unauthorized access, natural disasters (including hurricanes), terrorism, war and telecommunication and electrical failures.
+If such an event were to occur and cause interruptions in our operations, it could result in a material disruption of the commercialization of our RxSight system and our future products.
+For example, the loss, corruption, or unavailability of preclinical study or clinical trial data from completed, ongoing or planned trials could result in delays in our regulatory approval efforts and significantly increase our costs to recover or reproduce the data.
 Any disruption or security breach or incident resulting in, or believed or perceived to have reported in, the loss or unavailability of or damage to our data or applications, or inappropriate disclosure or other processing of personal, confidential or proprietary information, could cause us to incur liability and cause the commercialization of our RxSight system and the further development of our current and future products to be delayed.

-The secure processing, maintenance, and transmission of this information is critical to our operations.
-Despite our security measures, our information technology and infrastructure may be vulnerable to attacks by hackers, internal bad actors, or others, or breached due to technical vulnerabilities, employee error, malfeasance, or other disruptions.
-Although, to our knowledge, we have not experienced any such material security breach to date, any security breach or security incident could compromise our systems and networks and the information stored or otherwise processed on them could be accessed, publicly disclosed, lost, stolen, rendered unavailable, modified, or otherwise processed without authorization.
-Any such actual or perceived access, disclosure, or other security breach or incident, loss, or unauthorized processing of information (whether affecting us or one of our third-party service providers or other third parties with whom we do business) could result in legal claims and proceedings, regulatory investigations, and other proceedings and liability under laws that protect the privacy of personal information, significant regulatory penalties or other fines or remedies, and such an event could disrupt our operations, damage our reputation, and cause a loss of confidence in us and our ability to commercialize our products and conduct clinical trials, which could adversely affect our reputation and delay the commercialization of our RxSight system and clinical development of our current and future products.
+The secure processing, maintenance and transmission of this information is critical to our operations.
+Despite our security measures, our information technology and infrastructure may be vulnerable to attacks by hackers or internal bad actors, or breached due to technical vulnerabilities, employee error, malfeasance or other disruptions.
+Although, to our knowledge, we have not experienced such material security breach to date, any security breach or security incident could compromise our networks and the information stored there could be accessed, publicly disclosed, lost, stolen, or otherwise processed without authorization.
+Any such actual or perceived access, disclosure or other security breach or incident, loss, or unauthorized processing of information (whether affecting us or one of our third-party service providers) could result in legal claims and proceedings, regulatory investigations, and other proceedings and liability under laws that protect the privacy of personal information, significant regulatory penalties or other fines or remedies, and such an event could disrupt our operations, damage our reputation, and cause a loss of confidence in us and our ability to commercialize our products and conduct clinical trials, which could adversely affect our reputation and delay the commercialization of our RxSight system and clinical development of our current and future products.